Nycto/PicoModal/README.md

   overlay behind the modal
 * __modalStyles__: A hash of additional CSS properties to apply to the modal element
+* __modalId__: The ID to assign to the modal element.
+A default ID is generated used if none is provided.
 * __modalClass__: A class to attach to the main modal element
 * __overlayClass__: A class to attach to the overlay element
 * __closeClass__: A class to attach to the close button